soundpress/RulesOfNYC/docs/c07/index.rst

 *§ 4-36 Interim Siting Restrictions for New or Expanded Construction and Demolition Debris Transfer Stations.* ::

-(a)  Notwithstanding the provisions of § 4-05 of subchapter A of this chapter, no new permit or authorization to operate shall be issued by the Department during the period from March twenty-first, two thousand three through October twentieth, two thousand four, for a construction and demolition debris transfer station, as defined in § 4-01 of subchapter A of this chapter, that was not lawfully operating on March twenty-first, two thousand three, nor may any construction and demolition debris transfer station be authorized during such period to increase its lawful permitted capacity.
+(a)  Notwithstanding the provisions of 16 RCNY § 4-05, no new permit or authorization to operate shall be issued by the Department during the period from March twenty-first, two thousand three through October twentieth, two thousand four, for a construction and demolition debris transfer station, as defined in 16 RCNY § 4-01, that was not lawfully operating on March twenty-first, two thousand three, nor may any construction and demolition debris transfer station be authorized during such period to increase its lawful permitted capacity.

 (b) Notwithstanding subdivision (a) of this section, the Department may issue to a construction and demolition debris transfer station that was lawfully operating on March twenty-first, two thousand three a permit to convert some or all of its lawful permitted capacity to putrescible solid waste.